Monday, January 28, 2013

 There was trouble in the air and it was the end of rough year and I was little tired.
 I looked at George Wall's pink, rebellious head.
 He was a natural-born troublemaker, dangerous to himself and probably to other people.
 Perhaps if I tagged along with him, I could head off the trouble he was looking for.
 I was a dreamer.

-Archer is hired by an aging manager of a high society club to find a missing woman.
-He has a sidekick this time in her husband who she had left and poor guy is torn apart by grief and jealousy.
-So for the most part he's not very helpful and basically just makes Archer's work harder.
-Which of course wasn't easy to begin with.
-It seems that everything originates from two years old and still unsolved murder of missing Hester's best friend.
-So in no time at all we are drawn into Macdonald's usual dark world of deceit, blackmail, murder, mental illness, greed, shady characters of mobsters, doctors, movie people, fucked up families and so on.
+Archer is hired by an ageing manager of a high society club to find a missing woman.
+He has a sidekick this time in her husband, whom she had left, and the poor guy is torn apart by grief and jealousy.
+So, for the most part, he's not very helpful and basically just makes Archer's work harder.
+Which, of course, wasn't easy to begin with.
+It seems that everything originates from the two-year-old and still unsolved murder of Hester's best friend.
+So in no time at all, we are drawn into Macdonald's usual dark world of deceit, blackmail, murder, mental illness, greed, shady characters of mobsters, doctors, movie people, fucked up families and so on.

-Once again maestro delivers another hard-boiled masterpiece.
-Even darker than usual because crime seems to have some kind of psychological roots (we get to learn about psychiatric concept of "folie a deux" - madness for two).
-Archer is tired and disillusioned (It's a rough life", I said, "You see people at their worst") so don't expect a happy ending here.
+Once again, Maestro delivers another hard-boiled masterpiece.
+Even darker than usual because crime seems to have some kind of psychological roots (we get to learn about the psychiatric concept of "folie a deux" - madness for two).
+Archer is tired and disillusioned (It's a rough life", I said, "You see people at their worst"), so don't expect a happy ending here.
 But having said that, do not expect heavy drama and complicated character study crap either.
-Sure, we get these, but Barbarous Coast is still first class mystery novel.
+Sure, we get these, but Barbarous Coast is still a first-class mystery novel.

 Everything simply works.
-Plotting is superb and driven by standard (and proven) tools of trade (almost identical twin sisters, burned body etc).
-Characterizations, language and narration are in the league of their own and its astounding pace is sometimes even hard to follow.
-We are of course used of Archer being quick but here everything takes place in a couple of days.
-After furious start it gets a bit more settled when we arrive to a pivotal scene in Channel country club which takes a good portion of a novel (almost 50 pages!).
-Masks begin to fall and skeletons start to fall out of the closets.
+Plotting is superb and driven by standard (and proven) tools of the trade (almost identical twin sisters, a burned body, etc.).
+Characterisations, language and narration are in the league of their own, and its astounding pace is sometimes even hard to follow.
+We are, of course, accustomed to Archer being quick, but here everything unfolds over a couple of days.
+After the furious start, it gets a bit more settled when we arrive at a pivotal scene in Channel Country Club, which takes a good portion of a novel (almost 50 pages!).
+Masks begin to fall, and skeletons start to drop out of the closets.

 My only (and very tiny) objection is the lack of Archer's detective skills.
-In this one he mostly follows leads revealed to him during interviews, not many physical evidences are relevant.
+In this one, he mostly follows leads revealed to him during interviews; not much physical evidence is relevant.

 5/5